Ptrskay3/async-await/slides.md

 - Spawn an OS thread, do the work on that thread, then synchronize

+- Not suitable for massive IO bound workloads
+  - Context switching is still expensive
+  - Larger memory overhead
+  - In some languages it's hard/annoying to use.
   - Synchronization is hard

-- In some languages it's hard/annoying to use.

-- Large\(r) performance overhead, not suitable for massive IO bound workloads <span v-click> (yea, yea, threadpools..) </span>

 ---

 # OS threads